cesarnieblam/cesarnieblam/Troubleshooting.md

 A `ModuleNotFoundError` indicates that the dependencies have not been installed.

+### Module 'xxx' has no attribute 'xxx'

+A `AttributeError`  indicates that the dependencies have not been installed.

 ### Learn from others

 Tips from people who are running it successfully: https://github.com/s0md3v/roop/issues/68